sozu-proxy/sozu/doc/architecture.md

 Sōzu is optimised for very limited memory use.
 All traffic is (briefly) stored in a pool of fix-sized (usually 16 kB), reusable buffers.

+### channels

+They are an abstraction layer over a unix socket, making chatting with a sōzu easier.

 ### futures

 Sōzu receives orders on a unix socket, in JSON format.